 Kimchi making is like making ‘gravy’ for Italians

-The thing is, it is labor intensive to make kimchi, especially if you are making it for the winter.
-Back in the day, women in the ‘village’ would gather and make kimchi, literally, all day long.
+The thing is, it is labor intensive to make kimchi, especially if you are making it for the year in the winter.
+Back in the day, women in the ‘village’ would gather and make kimchi, literally, all day long for two days.
 And when they were done, they would divide up the portions equally, and they would store them in huge clay vats that they bury in their backyard for the winter.
 This method was used to preserve and slow down the fermentation process so that they can have kimchi throughout the brutally cold Korean winters without having to make it so often.
 There is even a special word, ‘Kim Jang‘, to describe this type of kimchi making ritual before the winter.

-This is our current day production my mom and I go through every winter, except in our warm kitchen.
+This is a small glimpse of “Kim Jang” production my mom and I go through every winter in our ‘warm’ kitchen.

-So here is my ‘secret’, ridiculously easy kimchi recipe.
+So here is my ‘secret’, ridiculously easy authentic Korean kimchi recipe.
 (Forgive me Grandma for this 21st century watered down, simplified version.)
+But before the recipe…..I know.
+I know.
+This has been a long post already but here are some of my kimchi making tips.

 I learned a few things in the process and I’ll share this valuable wisdom I’ve acquired with you.

-3. Kimchi masters would tell you, it’s all in the salt.
+3. It’s the salt – Kimchi masters would tell you, it’s all in the salt.
 Use it too sparingly and you’ll have a stringy mushy mess.
-Use it too much, you’ll end up with just salty goopy mushy mess.
+Use it too much, you’ll end up with a just salty goopy mushy mess.
 But use it just right – and you know how it’s never a ‘tablespoon’ of this and ‘teaspoon’ of that but a ‘dash’ of this and ‘smidgen’ of that – and you’ll be good to go.
 But I did learn one solid fact; use good quality Sea Salt.
 Never table salt.
-You don’t want highly processed table salt.
+You don’t want highly processed table salt with iodine.
 I recommend sea salt with high mineral content.

 4. Always use red pepper – I used “Ancient Sweet Red Pepper” for mine.
 You can add one little spicy hot pepper to taste but believe it or not, I don’t like very spicy kimchi.
 If you can’t find Ancient Sweets, you can use red bell peppers.
-If you use habaneros, be ready to drink lots of water because after kimchi ferments, it might get spicier.
-Or it might get sweeter but not less spicier.
+If you use habaneros, be ready to drink lots of water because, after kimchi ferments, it might get spicier.
+Or it might get sweeter but not less spicy.
 Trust me.
-Also, there are packaged red pepper flakes called, “Go Choo Gah Rooh“ (Korean hot pepper flakes.
+Also, there are packaged red pepper flakes called, “Go Chu Gah Ru” (Korean hot pepper flakes.
 Amazon Affiliate Link) sold in Korean grocery stores but it’s really tricky to buy the ‘right’ one.
-Some might be stale and some might be too spicy and you won’t know until you use it and no, the packages do not tell you the grades of spiciness.
-But do not fear; you can find all the ingredients for this recipe in your supermarket so you don’t have to search high and low for a Korean grocery store for the right ingredients for this one.
+Many are produced or processed in China and they don’t taste the same as Korean grown and processed.
+Even the Korean produced, if the pepper flakes are old and not dried in the sun, they taste stale.
+And if you don’t have an experience with certain brands, they might be too spicy and you won’t know until you use it.
+Unfortunately, the packages do not tell you the grades of spiciness.
+So for this recipe, I tried to make it as simple as I can by using all the ingredients you can find in your supermarket so you don’t have to search high and low specific ingredients from a Korean grocery store.

 Ready?
 Here is the ultimate kimchi recipe even my grandma would be proud of.